PrestaShop/docs/themes/reference/overriding-modules.md

 When you write a theme, you often need to override the templates and assets coming from a module so that they match your theme's specific markup needs.
 Themes can override modules' assets (CSS and JavaScript only) by placing the corresponding file at a specific location.

-With PrestaShop 1.7, all module overriding code goes to the `modules` directory (in your module's own directory).
+All module overriding code goes to the `modules` directory (in your module's own directory).
-Every PS 1.7 module developer should be aware of this change (introduced with PR 5020: https://github.com/PrestaShop/PrestaShop/pull/5020).

 {{% notice note %}}
   If your asset override is empty, PrestaShop will load nothing (neither the module one nor your override).
 This is useful